KingsburyLab/pyEQL/docs/joss/paper.md

 or environmental engineering need accurate information about electrolyte solutions to perform their work, but are typically not specialists in solution chemistry or electrolyte thermodynamics.

-Available software such as `PHREEQC` [@Charlton2011], `GeoChemist's Workbench` [@gwb], or OLI Studio `[@oli]` implement numerous electrolyte models and contain powerful capabilities for specialists, but are not highly accessible for routien use by others, due to a steep learning curve, difficult interoperability with other tools (such as external transport models), the lack of a freely-available version, and/or limitation to specific operating system platforms.
+Available software such as `PHREEQC` [@Charlton2011] (open source), `GeoChemist's Workbench` [@gwb], or OLI Studio [@oli] implement numerous electrolyte models and contain powerful capabilities for specialists, but are not highly accessible for routine use by others, due to a steep learning curve, difficult interoperability with other tools (such as external transport models), the lack of a freely-available version, and/or limitation to specific operating systems.
-Although there are `python` interfaces to the open-source `PHREEQC` software, these interfaces are either not object-oriented (IPhreeqC [@Parkhurst2013]), poorly documented, and/or only offer access to only a limited subset of the PHREEQC parameter databases (`phreeqpython`, `pyeqion2`).
-There are even some limitations within the parent software packages.
-For example, if `PHREEQC` is used with the `pitzer.dat` database (the most accurate for high salinity solutions), then it is unable to calculate the solution's conductivity.
+Several `python` interfaces to the open-source `PHREEQC` software exist, including IPhreeqC [@Parkhurst2013], `phreeqpython` [@phreeqpython], and `pyeqion2` [@marcellos2021pyequion; @pyequion2]; however, these interfaces are either not object-oriented, poorly documented, and/or only offer access to only a limited subset of the `PHREEQC` parameter databases.
+There are more subtle limitations as well.
+For example, `phreeqpython` is unable to calculate solution conductivity when used in conjunction with the `PHREEQC` `pitzer.dat` database (the most accurate for high salinity solutions).
 A researcher seeking quality data on common bulk properties such as density or viscosity or solute-specific properties such as diffusion coefficient, transport number, or activity coefficient is thus left to piece together outputs from disparate models and literature -- a time-consuming and error-prone process.

-`pyEQL` is designed to free researchers from the tedium of identifying appropriate models, compiling the required parameters from literature, implementing, and validating them.
+`pyEQL` is designed to free researchers from the tedium of identifying and implementing the relevant models and compiling the required parameters from literature.
 It defines a python `Solution` class from which properties can be easily retrieved.
-It implements the Pitzer model [@May2011b] for binary salts, with mixing rules [@Mistry2013] for more complex solutions, and decays gracefully to more approximate models (such as the Debye-Huckel activity model) when adequate data is not available.
+It implements the Pitzer model [@May2011b] for binary salts, with mixing rules [@Mistry2013] for more complex solutions, and decays gracefully to more approximate models (such as the Debye-Huckel activity model [@Stumm1993)]) when adequate data is not available.
 The built-in property database includes Pitzer model parameters [@May2011b] for more than 100 salts, diffusion coefficients [CRCdiffusion] for more than 100 solutes, and an ever-expanding set of additional property data that make the best-available models transparently accessible to the end user.

 ![Overview of `pyEQL`'s architecture.
 Properties such as ionic strength, conductivity, and concentrations are calculated directly by `pyEQL`.
 Modeling engines are used to calculate non-ideal effects such as activity coefficients, while property database stores necessary parameters.
 The modular design of the modeling engines and property database facilitate customization.\label{fig:example}](pyEQL_overview.png){ width=80% }